Suzhou Creek

-Suzhou Creek (or Soochow Creek), also called the Wusong (Woosung) River, is a river that passes through the Shanghai city center.
-It is named after the neighboring city of Suzhou (Soochow), Jiangsu, the predominant settlement in this area prior to the rise of Shanghai as a metropolis.
+Suzhou Creek (or Soochow Creek) (Chinese: 苏州河), also called the Wusong (Woosung) River (吴淞江), is a river that passes through Shanghai city centre.
+A sandbar within the river was the cause of navigation issues for the Port of Shanghai until dredging works designed and supervised by Johannis de Rijke, George Arnold Escher and others was completed in 1928.
+It is named after the neighbouring city of Suzhou (Soochow), Jiangsu, the predominant settlement in this area prior to the rise of Shanghai as a metropolis.

 One of the principal outlets of Lake Tai in Wujiang District of Suzhou, Suzhou Creek is 125 km long, of which 54 km are within the administrative region of Shanghai and 24 km within the city's highly urbanized parts.
 It flows into the Huangpu River at the northern end of the Bund in Huangpu District.

 History

 The river was originally called "Song Jiang" ("Pine River").
 When the former Huating Fu (Prefecture) was renamed Songjiang Fu in 1278, the river's name was changed to "Wusong River".

 The Wusong River formerly entered the mouth of the Yangtze at the same point where today the Huangpu River enters the Yangtze estuary; this point is even today called the "Wusongkou" or "Mouth of the Wusong" (吳淞口 (Wúsōng kǒu)).

 The mouth of the river was known in the 4th-5th century CE (Jin dynasty) as 滬瀆 (沪渎, Hù Dú, lit "Harpoon Ditch"), at which time it was the main conduit into the ocean; the contraction 沪 (Hù) is today the official abbreviation for Shanghai.